Eden Sassoon On ‘RHOBH’ Panty Gate: Is She Team Dorit Or Team Erika?

 This is my kind of #Party ???? @babes_for_boobs ・・・ We're excited to welcome #edensassoon star of "The Real Housewives of Beverly Hills", to the @babes_for_boobs hosting squad!
 Eden believes that you need to kiss a lot of frogs before you find your Prince Charming, so she can't wait to finally introduce you to your Prince on June 8th! #BBAuction @komenla Buy tickets ➡️ www.BabesForBoobs.com • • • #EdensLoveStory ???? ladies let's do this!! ???????????? #topbid ????????

-“Oh “PantyGate.”
+“Oh ‘PantyGate.’
 I don’t know if we really got anywhere today.
 I think it’s one of those #AgreeToDisagree situations.
-I’m happy I wasn’t on the couch for it, though, because I’m sure the cameramen would have caught me staring at something again, haha,” Eden Sassoon writes in her blog for The Real Housewives of Beverly Hills, according to Bravo, adding, “But before we get to “PantyGate” with PK… Can I just say, geez, Dorit!
+I’m happy I wasn’t on the couch for it, though, because I’m sure the cameramen would have caught me staring at something again, haha,” Eden Sassoon wrote on her blog for The Real Housewives of Beverly Hills, according to Bravo.
+“But before we get to ‘PantyGate’ with PK… Can I just say, geez, Dorit!
 Hand over one of your nannies!
 I could really use the help! #Jealous.”

 Of course, Dorit is easy to attack as she was so open and honest about her life.
 She talked about having a good handful of nannies for her two children because she claimed to have a lifestyle that required extra help.
-While some viewers judged her decision to have children and then hand them over to nannies, Eden Sassoon writes in her blog that she’s jealous of all the help she has.
+While some viewers judged her decision to have children and then hand them over to nannies, Eden Sassoon writes on her blog that she’s jealous of all the help she has.
 Unlike so many people, Eden doesn’t appear to judge the new housewife for her lifestyle choices.

 “Like I said, I don’t think we really got anywhere with the whole situation.
 Dorit tried to defend herself, but the words maybe didn’t come out how she meant.
 I thought PK came into this reunion very calm and apologetic when he needed to be.
-I don’t think he handled everything correctly this season (who did?), but I think he realized that a bit after watching the season back,” Eden Sassoon explains about the situation, revealing that she thought that Dorit’s husband actually sounded very apologetic, according to Bravo.
+I don’t think he handled everything correctly this season (who did?), but I think he realized that a bit after watching the season back,” Eden Sassoon explained about the situation, revealing that she thought that Dorit’s husband actually sounded very apologetic.

-It’s interesting that Eden Sassoon feels that PK handled himself well during the reunion special, as many viewers felt that he was taking up too much time.
-They felt he was another husband, who wanted his own spot on the show.
+It’s interesting that Eden Sassoon feels PK handled himself well during the reunion special, as many viewers felt that he was taking up too much time.
+They felt he was another husband who wanted his own spot on the show.
 As for Eden, she understands why Erika is embarrassed.
-Sassoon would also have felt similar feelings if she had been in Erika’s shoes.
+Sassoon would have felt the same way if she had been in Erika’s shoes.

 “I can also see Erika’s side of the story.
 She felt very embarrassed.
 I am just neutral in this situation, but I do think it needs to be put to rest.
-It’s been way too long and not that important in the large scheme of things,” Eden Sassoon points out, sharing that she does see both sides of the argument.
+It’s been way too long and not that important in the large scheme of things,” Eden Sassoon pointed out, sharing that she does see both sides of the argument.

 What do you think of Eden Sassoon’s comments about panty-gate?
 Are you surprised that she sees both sides of the argument, and are you surprised that she’s not taking sides in panty-gate?